djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

 # Getting Started
 1. Require Microsoft Azure Subscription and Azure Devops Org and Project, Upload the folder to your Devops Organization's Repo folder provided from this repository.

-2. Jobs require one Parallelism which will require a self hosted agent which can be run in Private Project (more paralellism will require a Public project or purchase of paralellism), which is beyond the scope of this code. *See step 4.
+2. The pipeline Jobs require one parallel job queued.
+Parallelism which will require a self-hosted agent which can run 'Private' project
+(more parallel jobs will require a 'Public' setting for a project or the purchase of parallelism), which is beyond the scope of this deployment. *See step 4.

 3. Update the parameter file with your enviornment elements and update the pipeline.yaml to match.